HolyBlackCat/quasi-msys2/README.md

 ### How do I use different [MSYS2 environments](https://www.msys2.org/docs/environments/)?

-The environment can be changed using `echo DesiredEnvName >msystem.txt`, preferably in a clean repository.
-If you want multiple environments, you need multiple copies of Quasi-MSYS2.
+The environment can be changed using `echo ... >msystem.txt` (where `...` can be e.g. `CLANG64`), preferably in a clean repository.
+If you want multiple environments, you need multiple copies of quasi-msys2.

 All environments should work, more or less.
 (Except for `MSYS`, which I'm not particulary interested in, since Cygwin doesn't seem to work with Wine.
 Also `CLANGARM64` wasn't tested at all.)

-On `CLANG64` and `CLANG32`, when using the native Clang, it's strongly recommended to install the same native Clang version as the one used by MSYS2 (at least the same major version, different minor versions seem to be compatible?).
-On those, installing or updating MSYS2 Clang requires a shell restart for the native Clang to work correctly.
+On `CLANG64`, when using the native Clang, you must install the same native Clang version as the one used by MSYS2 (at least the same major version, different minor versions seem to be compatible?).
+On this environment, installing or updating MSYS2 Clang requires a shell restart for the native Clang to work correctly.

 ### How do I add a desktop entry for the quasi-msys2 shell?